bUnit-dev/bUnit/docs/site/docs/providing-input/passing-parameters-to-components.md

   - Loosely typed factory methods and simple tuple-based syntax, i.e. `(name, value)`
   - Strongly typed builder (preferred in most cases)

-There are two methods in bUnit that allows passing parameters in C#-based test code:
+There are two methods in bUnit that allow passing parameters in C#-based test code:

-- `RenderComponent` method on the test context, that is used to render a component initially.
+- `RenderComponent` method on the test context, which is used to render a component initially.
-- `SetParametersAndRender` method on a rendered component, that is used to pass new parameters to an already rendered component.
+- `SetParametersAndRender` method on a rendered component, which is used to pass new parameters to an already rendered component.

 In the following sub sections, we will show both C# and Razor-based test code, just click between them using the tabs.